-There are several interesting ideas trying to get out of Bollywood romancer “Chalte chalte,” but none of them comes to fruition.
-Pic starts teasingly but becomes more conventional in its second half.
-Twinning of megastar Shah Rukh Khan and Rani Mukherjee should ensure good initial biz, but pic doesn’t look like it will have long legs.
+There are several interesting ideas trying to get out of Bollywood romancer “Chalte chalte,” but none of them, frustratingly, comes to fruition.
+An attempt to find a fresh spin on familiar material — two opposites fall in love but find marriage uphill work — pic starts teasingly but becomes increasingly more conventional in its second half, to OK rather than special results.
+Twinning of megastar Shah Rukh Khan (“Devdas”) — who also co-produced — and Rani Mukherjee (newly hot after “Saathiya”) should ensure good initial biz, but much-awaited pic doesn’t look like it will have long B.O. legs.

 A bunch of friends waiting at a bowling alley for another couple to arrive, tell a romantic yarn to a woman in the group who likes reading love stories.
 The hero is named Raj (Khan), a happy-go-lucky Punjabi truck driver, and the heroine is Priya (Mukherjee), an NRI born in Greece who comes to Mumbai to hold her first fashion show.
 Their tale unspools with occasional cutbacks to the bowling alley.

 The two met on a country road when his truck almost hit her fancy car and, after getting off on the wrong foot, they patched things up and became friends when they re-met at a mutual friend’s wedding.
 She’s sophisticated, from a wealthy background, and in control of her life; he’s a genial spieler running a small transportation business with his pal Mannubhai (Satish Shah).